AleksaMCode/AMx64/README.md

 `instruction operands ; comment`\
 It doesn't support labels and multiline commands that are created in NASM using the backslash character (\\) as the line continuation character.

-AMASM places no restrictions on white space within a line: labels may have white space before them, or instructions may have no space before them, or anything.
-The colon after a label is also optional.
+<p align="justify">AMASM places no restrictions on white space within a line: labels may have white space before them, or instructions may have no space before them, or anything.
+The colon after a label is also optional.</p>

 ## Memory
 ### Registers